abreukuse/PSASimulator.jl/README.md

 *   **Configuration Management:** Introduced `config.yaml` for externalizing simulation parameters, allowing for flexible scenario definition without code changes.
 *   **Modular Data Handling:** Extracted all hardcoded simulation constants and optimization tables into a dedicated `config.jl` file, improving code cleanliness and maintainability.
-*   **Comprehensive Logging:** Implemented detailed logging for each simulation run, capturing configuration details and progress in `simulation.log` files.
+*   **Comprehensive Logging:** Implemented detailed logging for each simulation run, capturing configuration details, applied fault parameters, and the final equation parameters used by the solver in `simulation.log` files.
 *   **Full Trajectory Data:** The simulator now saves data for every cycle, enabling analysis of transient behavior leading up to cyclic steady state.
-*   **Fault Injection Framework (In Progress):** Prepared the codebase for configurable fault injection mechanisms, allowing for systematic study of system anomalies.
+*   **Configurable Fault Injection:** Implemented a parameter-based fault injection system.
+Users can define fault scenarios (e.g., adsorbent degradation, bed channeling) in an external `fault_scenarios.yaml` file and activate them in the main configuration, enabling systematic study of system anomalies.